May 31 2020 – Henrieta Haniskova

 -Have antioxidant properties that slow the look of aging and boost circulation

-Have you learned something new?
-I have barely just began!
+Are you learning something new?
+I have barely scratched the surface!

 Used topically, Cocoa Butter melts at body temperature and works to naturally soothe dry, sensitive skin while reducing and preventing the appearance of scars and unwanted marks.
 Its richness in vitamins and anti-oxidants makes it ideal for use as a moisturizer that promotes skin health and relieves the itching, chapping, peeling, or burning discomfort associated with conditions such as eczema and dermatitis.